 In 2023, the MobiLab will go on tour through the Eucor region and will make guest appearances at the universities of Strasbourg, Basel, and Freiburg.
 In addition, it will be part of the Science Week program at KIT.
-Those who are interested in using this event to do research at MobiLab are welcome to participate in the Interest Workshop on December 02, 2022.
-Please send registrations to Thomas Heine.More (PDF)
+Those who are interested in using this event to do research at MobiLab were welcome to participate in the Interest Workshop on December 02, 2022.
+Registrations could be sent to Thomas Heine.MORE (PDF)

 What is the idea behind MobiLab?
 How does a workshop in it work?
 What opportunities do Tinyhouses offer for more sustainability?
-In the podcast episode of Quartier Zukunft "Labor Zukunft - Forschung ohne Kittel" runs on November 29, 2022 at 20.00 the new episode, in which everything revolves around the MobiLab.
+In the podcast episode of Quartier Zukunft "Labor Zukunft - Forschung ohne Kittel" ran on November 29, 2022 at 20.00 the new episode, in which everything revolves around the MobiLab.
 Live as in the webstream of Campusradio and on 104.8 UkW.
-Afterwards, the episode can be found on the Spotify channel of Labor Zukunft.More
+The episode can also be found on the Spotify channel of Labor Zukunft.More

 As a contribution to the nation-wide Energy and Sustainability Days 2022, the MobiLab will be located on the Karlsruhe Festplatz on 24 September 2022.
 Together with the city of Karlsruhe, the energy network fokus.energie e.V. and the KEK, the team of the KAT offers interesting information, actions, workshops, program on the topic.MORE